Writer, The New York Times, working on contract from Santa Fe, January 1995 to present.

 Best Spot News Story.
 Albuquerque Press Club, 1976.

-National Association of Science Writers annual meeting, Raleigh, N.C., two panels, October 2012.
+National Association of Science Writers annual meeting, Raleigh, N.C., October 2012.

 Science Writing in the Age of Denial, symposium at the University of Wisconsin, Madison, April 2012.